SamCsquared/Deskmini-H470-OpenCore-EFI/README.md

 1. HDMI and DP boots, type c not rested
 2. Sound through HDMI or DP works
 3. Sleep/wake works
-4. Powermanagement options restored via Dortania's OpenCore Install Guide
+4. Powermanagement options restored via [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/)
 5. Update tested(Fine from Big Sur 11.5.2-> 11.6, Opencore 7.2-> 7.3 ok)
 6. Airdrop and sidecar works
-7. Iservices such as facetime and imessages works as long as you generate your own SerialNumber,UUID,MLB, ROM and had a valid AppleID
+7. Iservices such as facetime and imessages works as long as you generate your own SerialNumber, UUID, MLB, ROM and had a valid Apple ID in good standing

 # Kexts
 To my understanding, kexts are like plugins to pass on hardware information so macOS knows what to do with them.
 Although SSDTS could serve the same purpose, kexts of more modular and more resilent thus less prone to fail when Apple updates.
 Number of kexts do affect boot time to some degree so you could customize to your own need.

 | Kexts |      comment |
 |----------|-------------|